KxSystems/docs/docs/ref/rank.md

 ---
-title: rank – position of the items of its argument in the sorted list | Reference | KDB-X and q documentation
+title: rank – position of the items of its argument in the sorted list | Reference | kdb+ and q documentation
 description: rank is a q keyword that returns the position of the items of its argument in the sorted list.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---